About The Photographers' Gallery

 Our mission is to champion photography for everyone

-Our Vision: To stimulate public understanding and deeper engagement with photography and its value to society.
+Our Vision is to stimulate public understanding of and deeper engagement with photography and its value to society

 - To be the UK’s leading photographic gallery with international impact

-2. To be the driving force for debate and new thinking about the role of the photographic image in society today
+- To drive debate and new thinking around the role of the photographic image in society today

 - To place innovative learning, diversity and excellence at our core

 - To ensure long term sustainability for the gallery and all its activities

 The Photographers’ Gallery is a registered charity that welcomes visitors from the across world.
 We are part funded by Arts Council England as well as through generous support from individuals, companies, and trusts and foundations.
 All profits from our Bookshop, Print Sales Gallery and the Café directly contribute to our exhibitions and public programme.